 When Should You Not Use Programming? #

-• To complete a boring task
+- To complete a boring task

 Pair programming is best applicable to complex tasks.
-It doesn’t shine on tasks that require little thinking or when the solution is well known and ‘just’ needs to be written.
+It doesn’t shine on tasks that require little thinking or when the solution is well known and ‘just’ needs to be written. - On auto-pilot tasks

 If you have to complete a task you know exactly how to approach and could almost do it on auto-pilot, then pair programming will only slow you down.
-(If you need to share knowledge, consider recording a screencast instead).
+(If you need to share knowledge, consider recording a screencast instead). - For Rubber-duck debugging

 Rubber duck debugging is a great habit and you should use it in abundance, but this doesn’t justify a pairing session.
-Talk to someone available at the time, your pet, or an Overleaf duck instead.
+Talk to someone available at the time, your pet, or an Overleaf duck instead. - To have someone else do the work for you

 You are confronted with a boring/difficult/annoying task?
-Don’t be tempted to jump into a pairing session just to have your teammate do the work.
+Don’t be tempted to jump into a pairing session just to have your teammate do the work. - When you’re tired

 Pair programming is draining.
 Don’t start if you’re not fresh.